World Cup Results 2018: Scores, Updated Quarter-Finals Bracket After Friday

 Belgium 🇧🇪 have scored 14 goals at the 2018 FIFA #WorldCup - the most by any team in the competition. 👏👏👏👏 https://t.co/b0YzRgH6Dy

-The first actually came off a Brazilian head, with Fernandinho beating Alisson Becker.
-Kevin De Bruyne doubled the Belgian lead, and Renato Augusto scored Brazil's lone goal.
+The first came off a Brazilian head, with Fernandinho sending the ball past Alisson Becker.
+Kevin De Bruyne doubled Belgium's lead, and Renato Augusto scored Brazil's lone goal.

-In the other quarter-final, Raphael Varane and Antoine Griezmann took care of the scoring, with the latter receiving some help from goalkeeper Fernando Muslera, who blundered away.
+In the other quarter-final, Raphael Varane and Antoine Griezmann took care of France's scoring, with the latter benefitting from Uruguay goalkeeper Fernando Muslera's blunder.

-Several members of Belgium's national team spent at least a part of their career in France, including star forward Eden Hazard, who became the player he is today at Lille.
+Several members of Belgium's national team spent at least a part of their careers in France, including star forward Eden Hazard, who became the player he is today at Lille.
 Just about every member of the side speaks French, one of Belgium's official languages.

-Les Bleus will also see a familiar face on the Belgian training staff:
+Les Bleus will also see a familiar face among Belgium's training staff:

-Thomas Meunier won't feature, as the Paris Saint-Germain full-back was booked and will be suspended.
-Nacer Chadli had to leave the pitch with a minor knock, and if he too is unavailable, the Red Devils may face some tough choices at the wing-back positions.
+Thomas Meunier won't feature on Tuesday.
+The Paris Saint-Germain full-back was booked against Brazil and is consequently suspended.
+Nacer Chadli had to leave the pitch with a minor knock, and if he is also unavailable, the Red Devils face some tough choices at the wing-back positions.

-Belgium had to dig a lot deeper than their neighbours to the south on Friday, and their squad features less quality depth on the bench.
-But after such an emotional and historic win, the Red Devils will believe in their chances on Tuesday, especially considering they were easily the better side the last time they faced France.
+Belgium had to dig a lot deeper than their neighbours on Friday, and they have less quality on their bench.
+But after such an emotional and historic win, the Red Devils will believe they have a chance on Tuesday, especially considering they were easily the better side the last time they faced France.